Disclosures and legal compliance

 Occupational safety, health and injury management

-The Commissioner for Children and Young People and staff have a strong commitment to occupational safety and health and injury management.
 Occupational safety and health is a standing item on the monthly Corporate Executive meeting agenda and on the monthly staff meeting agenda.
-A new occupational safety and health staff representative has recently been appointed.
-Workplace safety hazard inspections are conducted every three months and are tabled at Corporate Executive meetings for notation.
+This enables any staff to raise a concern if required.
+CCYP has a dedicated occupational safety and health staff representative who conducts Workplace Safety Hazard Inspections every three months that are then tabled at Corporate Executive meetings for notation.

-As well as the measures indicated above there are formal and informal mechanisms in place for consultation with the Commissioner’s staff on occupational safety and health matters:
+As well as the measures indicated above, there are other formal and informal mechanisms in place for consultation with the Commissioner’s staff on occupational safety and health matters:

 - All staff are issued with the Occupational Safety and Health (OSH) policy and procedures during their induction process, and an officer conducts a one-to-one discussion on these procedures